Law of Guarantees: Civil effects in Italian law

 The question arose as to whether this untouched endowment would be confiscated by the Italian treasury at the end of every five years, as is usual with other public debts of the Kingdom of Italy.
-The Civiltà Cattolica maintained that it could not be confiscated, but the Italian courts long ago decided differently.
+The Civiltà Cattolica maintained that it could not be confiscated, but the Italian courts decided differently.
 They reasoned that since Pius IX had not accepted the endowment, he had never come into possession of it, and therefore the funds were not actually being confiscated but still belonged to the Italian State.
-Pius IX expressly rejected this income on 13 November, 1872.
+Pius IX expressly rejected this income on 13 November 1872.

 Resolution of the Roman Question

 After the papal rejection of the Law of Guarantees, the popes existed in a self-imposed state as "Prisoner of the Vatican" in diplomatic protestation of the Kingdom of Italy's claims to the Papal States.
 The popes refused to leave the Vatican.
-At first the situation as embarrassing and even dangerous to the Italians, who feared that France or Austria might champion the cause of the Pope and compel them to evacuate Rome.
+At first the situation appeared embarrassing or even dangerous to Italians, who feared that France or Austria might champion the cause of the Pope and compel Italy to evacuate Rome.
 But the defeat of these two Catholic nations by Prussia and, especially, the establishment of an anticlerical Republic in France, made such an event only a remote possibility, and the "Prisoner of the Vatican" became a polite fiction.
 As time went on there began a rapprochement between the Vatican and the Quirinal, though, in theory, the successors of Pius IX continued to advocate the restoration of their temporal power.
 The situation was finally resolved in 1929 by the Lateran Pacts which created the State of Vatican City as an independent sovereign state to guarantee the political and legal independence of the pope from the Italian government.
 There is a treaty as well as a concordat, which together form a juridical whole.